bringauto/fleet-protocol/README.md

 ### Installation

-To install the library, first configure the project with CMake option BRINGAUTO_INSTALL=ON and BRINGAUTO_PACKAGE=ON and then install it.
+To install the library first configure the project with CMake option BRINGAUTO_INSTALL=ON and BRINGAUTO_PACKAGE=ON and then install it.

 ```bash
 mkdir _build && cd _build